StarLegacy/StarLegacy.Wiki/Old Guides/Base_Building_Tips.md

 b03842047f3b147f86e51f33482271ad.png

-...but you’re WRONG.
+...but youï¿½re WRONG.
 This turret is unprotected, exposed, and is very easy for enemy to turret kill you.
 To properly arm your turret you will need preferably iron bars and a stone slab, but for beginners glass pains and any slab will do fine for now.
 This is done by placing the iron bars and slab as shown in the below:

 799a31eaecacf90ae53ca276824bafde.png